fedenunez/tulp/README.md

 ## Usage:

 TULIP has 2 main operations modes:

-1 stdin processing: Process or filter all the stdin input according to the user instructions:
+1. stdin processing: Process or filter all the stdin input according to the user instructions:
 ```
 cat [MYFILE] | tulip [Processing instructions written in natural language]
 ```
-2 request: Process the user request:
+2. request: Process the user request:
 ```
 tulip [A written request or question]
 ```
-In both cases, TULIP will write to the standard result chatGPT answers and will write any other information to the standard error.
+In both cases, TULIP will write to the standard output the answers and will write any other information to the standard error.

+It is important to note that if your input is larger than 1500 characters, the input will be split into multiple requests and the results may vary.
+It works great when the input is less than that.

+**Environment variables**:
-**NOTE**: You should define you OPENAI_API_KEY into the environment.
+- You should define your `OPENAI_API_KEY`.
+- You may define `LOG_LEVEL` to `DEBUG` or `INFO` in order to inspect what is going on.

 ### Examples:
 The usage is endless, but anyway, here you have some ideas as inspirations: